tanlin2013/MonteCarlo/README.md

 ## How to use it?
 1. Declaim a lattice.
-    There are 3 variables required for the lattice construction: dim, L and domain.
+    There are 3 variables required for the lattice construction: `dim`, `L` and `domain`.
 The constructor will generate a np.ndarray with size=L**dim, and full of its value from domain.

     ```
     # An example of 2d Ising model with size=10*10.